CruxConnect/crux-docs/_product/get_skus_retailer.md

   {: title="Response" }

 ---
-Get SKU List allows you to return a complete list of SKUs you are interested in.
+Get SKUs allows you to return a complete list of SKUs you are interested in.
 Your username and password are optional as you can send your authorization token to receive this information.

-URL Endpoint: /api/products/skus/

 ### Response Parameters: